iGio90/Hooah-Trace/README.md

             // do not trace jumps in excluded modules (i.e libc / libSystem)
             filterModules: ['libc.so'],

+            // you can trace specific instructions with
+            // instructions: ['svc', 'ldr']

             // style block prints
             printOptions: {
                 // yes please